babylonhealth/Tota11y/README.md

 ### Empty elements plugin added

-Add tests for empty nav, header, main, aside, footer, figcaption elements These could be announced to screen reader users (but will be empty) and justifiably make people  grumpy.
+- Add tests for empty nav, header, main, aside, footer, figcaption elements These could be announced to screen reader users (but will be empty) and justifiably make people grumpy.
+- Empty p and multiple br elements give a warning, as they may indicate shonky CSS but aren't a disaster for a11y.

 ### Title attributes plugin added

-New Titles module to show missing titles on iframes (error), and warnings for superfluous titles on other things erroneously put there to placate the false idols of Search Engine Optimists (see The Trials and Tribulations of the Title Attribute)
+New Titles module to show missing titles on iframes (error), and warnings for superfluous titles on other things erroneously put there to placate the false idols of Search Engine Optimists (see [The Trials and Tribulations of the Title Attribute](https://www.24a11y.com/2017/the-trials-and-tribulations-of-the-title-attribute/))

 ### Landmarks and roles plugin added